dzorlu/sdc/advanced_lane_detection/README.md

  - Pixels detected in the current image contain some measurement noise, i.e. we are not certain that the observation identifies the lane lines with full accuracy.
 We need to quantity how much belief we should have on evidence versus the priors.
  - There are cases where the `TransformationPipeline` fails to return any lane pixels.
 In such cases, we need to account for the fact that we are facing an uncertain world and the vehicle might not be where we detected the last time - several frames back.
 Hence we need to inject some uncertainty into the current state of lane object we are tracking.

+If the image did not produce any pixels to work on, the `process_image` method proceeds with the predict step.

 Before I discuss the methodology in more detail, I want to talk about the lane tracking pipeline.
 Lane tracking update is performed with the [`process_image`](https://github.com/dzorlu/sdc/blob/master/advanced_lane_detection/lane_detection.py#L128) method shown below.

 Processing step takes in pixel points detected in the transformation pipeline and fits a polynomial function with `self.fit_poly_lanes()` to identify the curved line.
 Because the lane lines in the warped image are near vertical and may have the same x value for more than one y value, the `self.set_fitted_x()` method uses static y-axis to predict the x-values for a given lane pixel located in (x,y) coordinate.